IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/00_igSpreadsheet_overview/09_igSpreadsheet_Sort_Dialog.md

 - [igSpreadsheet Overview](igSpreadsheet_Feature_Overview.html).

 ### <a id="dialog"></a>Sort Dialog summary
-The {SpreadsheetName} control provides a custom sort dialog, aimed at sorting multiple columns in a defined order.
+The igSpreadsheet control provides a custom sort dialog, aimed at sorting multiple columns in a defined order.

-The dialog can be opened by first displaying up the {SpreadsheetName}'s context menu.
+The dialog can be opened by first displaying up the igSpreadsheet's context menu.
 This can be achieved by either right-clicking or pressing (Alt + Shift + F10) on a cell that pertains to a worksheet, filter region or table.
 Next, select the Sort option followed by Custom Sort option (as shown in the image below) and the dialog will appear.

 ![](../images/igSpreadsheet_context_sort.png)